 - Prove your identity (and that of any representative acting on your behalf)

-To assist us in dealing with a request for such information please download the CCTV Subject Access Request form here and return it to:
+To assist us in dealing with a request for such information please download the CCTV Subject Access Request form at the bottom of the page and return it to:

 The Clerk to the Council, City of Ely Council, Sessions House, Ely.